testersakage/mineclonia-jtest/GROUPS.md

 * `cobble=1`: Cobblestone of any kind
 * `soul_block`: Fire burning on these blocks turns to soul fire, can be used to craft soul torch
 * `sus_stew_ingredient`: Item can be used to craft a suspicious stew
+* `metal_nugget`: Used for items that can be used to craft name tags.
+Generally used with metal nuggets.
 ### Material groups

 These groups correspond to the Minecraft materials.
 They classify the block into a type, indicating what the block is “made off”.